Codecademy/docs/README.md

 ## What is Docs?

 Codecademy Docs is intended to be a free, easily accessible reference for coding terms and concepts available to learners all over the world.
-If you forget what JavaScript hoisting is, we want you to be able to look up "JS hoisting" on any search engine, click a Codepedia entry as the first result, and have an answer in seconds.
+If you forget what JavaScript hoisting is, we want you to be able to look up "JS hoisting" on any search engine, click a Codecademy Doc entry as the first result, and have an answer in seconds.

 To make the Codecademy Docs vision clearer, [we even created a demo site](https://codecademy.github.io/codepedia/)!
 The UI is liable to change a lot, but the basic principles are there.